-Since releasing Imply Lumi in September 2025 as a decoupled data layer for observability, the Imply R&D team has been hard at work to make it easier and more economical to retain, query, and analyze observability data — without disrupting existing workflows.
+Since releasing Imply Lumi in September 2025 as a decoupled data layer for observability, the Imply R&D team has been hard at work to make it easier and more economical to retain, query, and analyze observability data — without disrupting existing workflows

 Ingest, retain, and access more observability data

 We’ve made a number of significant performance improvements to help you make your datasets queryable as quickly as possible.
 By optimizing historical data loading with date-based partitioning and a dedicated processing queue, you can now efficiently load and query your historical datasets while keeping real-time events a priority.
 To help you easily identify and resolve data collection issues, we’ve added a view to identify unparsable events that weren’t able to be collected.
-We’ll soon be releasing additional improvements that allow you to more easily manage and monitor data loading.

 Our event collection systems have optimized autoscaling and reduced memory and CPU utilization, resulting in higher ingestion scalability, reduced storage size, and lower query latency.